 The accuracy of your personal information is very important to us.
-If you find that they are incorrect or need updating, please contact the Fundraising Team on 01865 799150 or by email on firstname.lastname@example.org.
+If you find that they are incorrect or need updating, please contact the Fundraising Team on 01865 799150 or by email at firstname.lastname@example.org.
 You can also write to us at Helen & Douglas House, 14A Magdalen Road, Oxford, OX4 1RW.

 The GDPR also permits you certain other rights:

 - to have access to your personal information

 - to request that we erase your personal information,

 - to request that we restrict processing of your personal information (e.g. while a query is resolved concerning your data), or

 - to object to any processing of your personal information

 - not to be subject to any individual decision based on solely automated processing (please note Helen & Douglas House does not make any such solely automated decisions about the way we fundraise)